+- 1. In the sixteenth and seventeenth centuries who tried to reform curriculum?

-2. "Form" is more important the an in grammar-trans lation meth nod
+- 2. "Form" is more important than in grammar-translation method

 - 3. In structural approach are graded.

-- 4. Sematics refers to . .
+- 4. Sematics refers to.

 - 5. What is the syntax?

 - 6. What is speaking vocabulary?

 - 7. What is reading vocabulary?